Great Lakes - PGDM & PGPM Admissions 2026

 Quadratic equations in CAT Algebra involve second-degree equations with one or more variables.
 Questions on this topic assess your skills in factorization, applying the quadratic formula, and analyzing roots for problem-solving.

-An equation of the form $ax^2+bx+c=0$ where a, b and c are all real and a is not equal to 0, is a quadratic equation.
+An equation of the form $ax^2+bx+c=0$ where a, b, and c are all real and a is not equal to 0, is a quadratic equation.

-There are a few quadratic identities which are frequently used: 1.
-Difference of Squares: a² - b² = (a + b)(a - b).
+1. Difference of Squares: a² - b² = (a + b)(a - b).

 2. Square of a Binomial: (a + b)² = a² + 2ab + b².